thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

 **You Try**:

   - On codepen.io create a button
-  - Add a link-based psuedo-class that changes the background on hover.
+  - Add a psuedo-class that changes the background on hover.

 #### Text-based